ehsoc/spell-command/README.md

 # spell-command
 Bash script to check the spelling of any command.
-If no typo then it will execute the command.
+If no typo is present, then the command will be executed.

 ## Installation